Important Notes — Ranikot Village Panauti Namobuddha Hike

 Payment and Currency

-Typically our Ranikot Namoubuddha Dhulikhel Hike starts from Thamel or Around Kathmandu valley.
-Our guide will pick you up from your hotel and the hike starts.
-If you want to start from Kathmandu Airport, We will be there at Tribhuvan (Kathmandu) International Airport to pick you up.
+Typically our Ranikot Namoubuddha Dhulikhel Hike starts from Thamel or around Kathmandu Valley.
+Our guide will pick you up from your hotel, and the hike starts.
+If you want to start from Kathmandu Airport, we will be there at Tribhuvan (Kathmandu) International Airport to pick you up.
 From there we will start our day.
-Please look for our Company Name (Trekking Trail Nepal) in the arrival welcome area.
+Please look for our company name (Trekking Trail Nepal) in the arrival welcome area.

 Why is Namo Buddha a sacred place?

-Khenchen Thrangu Rinpoche The Man Who Builds The Namo Buddha Monastery:
+Khenchen Thrangu Rinpoche: The Man Who Builds The Namo Buddha Monastery

 The Namo Buddha temple and nearby buildings were established, designed, and built by Khenchen Thrangu Rinpoche.
 He is a major master of the Karma Kagyu Lineage of Tibetan Buddhism.
 When Rinpoche was asked why he built this majestic monastery here, he replied in an interview: There are three major holy stupas in the periphery of the Kathmandu valley.
 One of them is the stupa which is just below this NamoBuddha Monastery and encompasses relics of the Lord Buddha.
 Since it was not well-taken care of and not in proper condition, I decided to build something majestic and beautiful and beneficial for all.
 Now it has become a place of pilgrimage for many people who believe in Buddhism, Buddha, Nature, Meditation, and more.